 4.7 Ventilation and Lighting

 Manufacturing/fermentation, packing and storage area shall be well lighted and ventilated.
-Movement of fresh air is needed at an interval of 15 to 30 minutes to avoid CO2 level in fermentation area.
+Movement of fresh air is needed at an interval of 15 min to 30 min to avoid CO2 level in fermentation area.
 To check the CO2 level, CO2 sensors and alarming system should be fixed in the fermentation room.
 Light source may be natural, artificial or a combination of both.
 Natural light should be emphasized as far as possible.
 Low light intensity is needed in wine storage block.
 The electrical wiring in manufacturing as well as storage areas should be fool proof to prevent short circuiting which otherwise can cause a major fire.
 Proper grounding should be provided to electric connections.

 4.8 Maintenance and Repair